dafiti-group/istio-tutorial/customer/java/microprofile/readme.md

 Customer
 ========

 This is the customer microservice, part of the Istio Tutorial demo.
-Even though this microservice is meant to be executed within a Container on a Pod on Kubernetes/OpenShift, it can still be executed on bare metal.
+Even though this microservice is meant to be executed within a Container on a Pod on Kubernetes, it can still be executed on bare metal.

 This is a regular Wildfly Swarm application, with OpenTracing and Jaeger dependencies to provide distributed tracing capabilities.